 How it works: The City of Milwaukee has been segmented into seven (7) PCG collection zones.
-Residents within an assigned zone can place their unwanted furniture, mattresses, household items, up to two (2) cubic yards of tree trimmings, up to five (5) tires, and extra recyclables at their regular garbage collection point – either the curb or alley line – on their regular collection day.
+Residents within an assigned zone can place their unwanted furniture, mattresses, household items, up to two (2) cubic yards of tree trimmings, and up to five (5) tires at their regular garbage collection point – either the curb or alley line – on their regular garbage collection day during their designated Project Clean & Green week.
 DPW crews will pick up excess, unwanted household items at no charge to the resident.
-Normally, residents would be charged $50 to $150 for all bulky item pick-up requests larger than one (1) cubic yard (about the size of an easy chair), and will be charged those amounts after the program week passes.
+Normally, residents would be charged $50 to $150 for all bulky item pickup requests larger than one (1) cubic yard (about the size of an easy chair), and will be charged those amounts after their program week passes.

 Residents can go to http://mpw.milwaukee.gov/services/garbage_day to find out when PCG is scheduled for a specific block/street/neighborhood.

 What DPW will not pick up during Project Clean & Green:

 - TVs and other electronics, such as computers, printers, scanners, tablets, etc.

 - Paint and paint thinner, motor oil, and other hazardous waste

 - Grass, yard waste, and more than two (2) cubic yards of tree trimmings.

 These items can be taken to either of two City Self-Help Center sites for proper disposal.
 For a list of accepted items, go to www.city.milwaukee.gov/mpw/divisions/operations/environmental/sanitation/SelfHelpCenters.htm.
 This site also includes Self Help Center location and hours of operation information,